sohrab-namazi/Genetic-Algorithms/README.md

 # Genetic-Algorithm

-The PDF File explains all the code in details
+The PDF File explains all the code in detail

+The Solutions are for:

-> Solving TSP problem by genetic algorithm
+* Solving TSP problem by genetic algorithm

-> Finding the root of a function (F) by genetic algorithms
+* Finding the root of a function (F) by genetic algorithms